exonum/exonum-doc/src/architecture/storage.md

 Tables (aka indexes) perform the same role as in relational database management systems (RDBMSs).
 Every table stores records of a specific type.
-However, unlike RDBMS tables, all Exonum tables internally are implemented as key-value stores.
-Both keys and values are stored as byte sequences, and Exonum does not support operations (matching, grouping, etc.) over separate value fields.
+However, unlike RDBMS tables, all Exonum tables internally are implemented [as wrappers around key-value stores](#base-index).
+Both keys and values in the wrapped stores are persisted as byte sequences.
+Exonum does not natively support operations (matching, grouping, sorting, etc.) over separate value fields, as it is the case with other key-value storages.

-### Keys sorting
+### Key sorting and iterators

-The tables implement iterators over keys and/or stored items.
-Such iterators use ordering by keys to define the iteration order.
+Exonum tables implement iterators over stored items (or keys, values, and key-value pairs in the case of maps).
+Such iterators use key ordering of the underlying key-value storage to determine the iteration order.
-Namely, keys are lexicographically ordered over binary serializations;
+Namely, keys are lexicographically ordered over their binary serializations;
 this ordering coincides with that used in [LevelDB](#low-level-storage).

 ### BaseIndex